MicrosoftDocs/power-platform/power-platform/admin/self-service-analytics.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 With the Power Platform admin center, you can export Power Platform inventory and usage data directly into [Azure Data Lake Storage](https://azure.microsoft.com/solutions/data-lake/) for your organization's business needs.
 Having the data in your own data lake means you can store data for the durations specified in your organization's data retention policies.
-You can also create custom reports with Power BI, including views at the business unit level and detailed app reports at the tenant and environment level.
+You can also create custom reports with Power BI, with views at the business unit level and detailed app reports at the tenant and environment level.

 > [!IMPORTANT]
 >